It's gettin' hot in herre.

 Play it when: You’re stood way too near to the bonfire.

-Fetty Wap, ‘Let It Burn’
+Fetty Wap, ‘Let It Bang’

 Trap rapper Fetty Wap might have had Catherine wheels in mind when he wrote ‘Let It Bang’ – we may never truly know.
 But one thing’s for sure: this is a guaranteed way to make Bonfire night soar.